halmasieh/Election_Analysis/README.md

 - A complete list of candidates who recieved votes
 - Total number of votes each candidate received
 - Percentage of votes each candidate won
-- The winner of election based on popular vate
+- The winner of election based on popular vote

 ## Resources
 - Data Sources: election_results.csv